 In the unexpected event of a freezer breakdown, if you don’t have adequate insurance or if your finances won’t stretch to meet the cost of a replacement, you may need to borrow funds.

 You might consider applying for a Satsuma loan – a fresh way of covering your costs.
-You can apply for a loan of up to £1,000, subject to affordability, and choose to repay it over a term that suits you – from 3 to 12 months – in manageable weekly segments.
+You can apply for a loan of up to £1,000, subject to affordability, and choose to repay it over a term that suits you – from 3 to 12 months – in manageable monthly or weekly instalments.